-At that point Nancy's father said he would continue to support her only if she went to formal schools so she graduated from McCurdy High School in 1973, then went to the San Francisco Art Institute which she had won a scholarship to.
-It didn't last long and she returned to Santa Clara to figure out what was next.
+At that point Nancy's father said he would continue to support her only if she went to formal schools so she graduated from McCurdy High School in 1973.
+She'd earned a scholarship to the San Francisco Art Institute so she went there next.
+That didn't last long.
+She returned to Santa Clara to figure out what she really wanted to do.
 Santa Fe art dealer Al Packard looked at her work and encouraged her to go back to Santa Clara and be a potter.
-She moved in with her Aunt Berta (Shirley Tafoya) and they created miniatures together that sold for $15 to $20 each.
+She moved in with her Aunt Berta (Shirley Tafoya) and they created miniatures together that they sold for $15 to $20 each.
 That was also the time when Nancy began to produce her signature S-swirl melon bowls with the deep carved ridges.
 She showed at Santa Fe Indian Market in 1974 and her mother decided at that point that Nancy's work was good enough to show with hers at a Texas gallery show.
 In 1975 she enrolled in some studio art classes at the University of New Mexico and it was at the end of that period she decided she needed to devote her full time to her artwork.

 She got married in 1979, had a baby in 1989 and divorced in 1990.
 She remarried in 1993, had two more children and divorced again in 2002.

 Up into the early 80's Nancy had been producing primarily miniatures but through the 80's, the scale of her pieces increased.
 She became a perfectionist carver and the value of her pieces increased rapidly.
 She's been earning awards regularly since that first show in 1972 and 2/3 of what she creates today is pottery commissioned by private collectors.